Port .NET Framework libraries to .NET Core

 - Are using Visual Studio 2017 or later. (.NET Core isn't supported on earlier versions of Visual Studio.)

 - Have resolved any issues with third-party dependencies.

-You should also become familiar with the content of the following topics:
+You should also become familiar with the content of the following articles:

-This topic describes the formal specification of .NET APIs that are intended to be available on all .NET implementations.
+This article describes the formal specification of .NET APIs that are intended to be available on all .NET implementations.

 Developing Libraries with Cross Platform Tools

-This topic explains how to write libraries for .NET using cross-platform CLI tools.
+This article explains how to write libraries using the .NET Core CLI.